Online Tensor Inference: Proof of Theorem

-Under the conditions outlined in Assumption \ref{cond:1}, the tensor $\mathcal{X}_t$ is composed of i.i.d. standard Gaussian entries.
+Under the conditions outlined in Assumption \ref{cond:1}, the tensor $\mathcal{X}_t$ is composed of i.i.d. sub-Gaussian entries with variance 1.
 This statistical structure imparts a characteristic to $\mathcal{X}_t$: specifically, for any fixed tensor $\Delta$ with the same shape of $\mathcal{X}_t$, we have

-When involved in an inner-outer product operation, the tensor $\mathcal{X}_t$ behaves as a kind of ``identity operator" for the fixed tensor $\Delta$.